Blackfeet music: Musical thought

 Music, singing, is not thought to be like speech, or any other sound at all.
-There are no spoken introductions or conclusions and no "intermediary forms" between speech and singing (pg.50).
+There are no spoken introductions or conclusions and no "intermediary forms" between speech and singing.

 Rehearsing happens increasingly, likely because of the influence of European influenced concepts of performance, song origin or composition, and a change in the purpose of music: from communication with the supernatural to communication with other humans.